PhD, Professor of English Philology, University of Helsinki

 In order to be able to make better use of the data sources available to corpus linguistics, I collaborate with data-mining specialists and visualization experts.
 In the DAMMOC project, we produced tools and techniques for the study of language variation and change which apply to language corpora in general, both historical and modern.

 The empirical work I carry out contributes to sociolinguistic fact-finding by providing baseline information on how the English language has changed in various social contexts over the last six hundred years.
 This work also contributes to sociolinguistic theory formation, and to the modelling of processes of long-term language change.

 A question of general theoretical interest is the manifestation of social evaluation in a language such as English.
-By comparing linguistic processes of different kinds over time, we will be able to assess the extent to which they pattern socially in the language community, and are hence in a better position to judge what may count as sociolinguistic “facts” in English as opposed to other, typologically different languages.
+By comparing linguistic processes of different kinds over time, we will be able to assess the extent to which they pattern socially in the language community, and be in a better position to judge what may count as sociolinguistic “facts” in English as opposed to other, typologically different languages.
 Here the past can help us understand the present.